Generates Javascript Documentation - ESDoc Tool

 }

-We will use esdoc command-line tool to generate HTML documentation.
-Please use the below command to generate it.
+We will use the esdoc command-line tool to generate HTML documentation.
+Please use the following command to generate it.

 esdoc